 What are the warnings and precautions for non-insulin diabetes medications?

 Diabetes medications can have interactions with other medications or supplements being used.
-Use of more than one diabetes medication can increase the risk for hypoglycemia.
+The use of more than one diabetes medication can increase the risk for hypoglycemia.
 Beta-blocker medications can mask the symptoms of hypoglycemia.

-Sulfonylureasmay increase the risk of death from cardiovascular disease.
-Prolonged exercise and alcohol intake increase the risk for hypoglycemia.
-Patients undergoing surgery or who have had recent trauma, stress, or infection may need to switch from a sulfonylurea to insulin to manage blood sugar levels.
-People with kidney or liver disease need to take precaution.
+Sulfonylureas may increase the risk of death from cardiovascular disease.
+Prolonged exercise and alcohol intake increases the risk for hypoglycemia.
+Patients undergoing surgery or who have had recent trauma, stress, or infection may need to switch from sulfonylurea to insulin to manage blood sugar levels.
+People with kidney or liver disease need to take precautions.

 Because meglitinides may cause hypoglycemia, they should be taken right before meals to minimize the possibility of hypoglycemia.
 If a meal is to be skipped, the dose of the medication should also be skipped.

-Avandia may potentially increase the risk of heart attack.
+Avandia may potentially increase the risk of a heart attack.